 Sepilok also borders some of the last remaining Bornean rainforests, making it a popular spot for nature lovers.
 Below are the three best places to stay nearby.

 Day 3: Sepilok Orangutan Sanctuary and Sun Bear Sanctuary

-This means that they are usually hanging out far into the jungle.
+This means that they are usually hanging out far in the jungle.
 As a result, the orangutan's who are further along the rehabilitation process only venture close to get food in the morning and afternoon.